 The alternative route consists of working in a solicitor's office while studying for exams and completing a Work Based Learning Module set by the Law Society of Scotland.
 Individuals taking this route should be prepared to balance working life with independently studying for examinations, which can be extremely challenging.

-Please note that the Law Society cannot source pre-PEAT training contracts for prospective applicants.
+Please note that we cannot source pre-PEAT training contracts for prospective applicants.
 We can however offer information and guidance to both the individual applicant and the training firm or organisation.
 Contact firstname.lastname@example.org for more information.

 Guidelines for in-office training